Koenkk/docker-compose-exercise/README.md

-# altran-docker-compose
+# docker-compose-exercise
-This is a Docker compose exercise made for the Altran Docker workshop.
+This is a Docker compose exercise made for the Capgemini Engineering Docker workshop.

 ## Project structure
 ### Database